New York FAQ

 - Before you have any alcoholic drinks, decide who’ll be the designated driver for the night.

 - Use a taxi service or public transportation.
 The cost of a cab ride home will be substantially less expensive than the cost of a DWI.

 - Call a friend or a family member to pick you up.
 You can pick up your car in the morning.
 If you’re worried about a parking ticket or your car being towed, remember that the cost of both combined are, in all likelihood, less than the lifetime cost of a DWI arrest and conviction.

 - Sleep it off at a nearby hotel or friend’s house.
 If you’re worried about being late for work in the morning, remember that spending the night in jail will only make it harder for you to get to work on time.

 What do I do if I’m charged with a DWI?

-If you, a friend, or a loved has been accused of DWI or any other charge related to operating a motorized vehicle while under the influence of any substance, contact me, the team at Anelli Xavier.
+If you, a friend, or a loved has been accused of DWI or any other charge related to operating a motorized vehicle while under the influence of any substance, contact me, the team at Xavier DWI Defense Attorneys.
 We’ll help you make the right decisions for your case, the first time.

 The exclusive purpose of this article is educational and it is not intended as either legal advice or a general solution to any specific legal problem.
 Corporate offices for Xavier DWI Defense Attorneys are located at 269 W. Jefferson St.; Syracuse, New York 13202; Telephone No.: (315) 473-0899.
 Prior results do not guarantee a similar outcome.
 Attorney Advertising.